 Day-to-day operational management is delegated to the Chief Executive Officer, Averil Power, who is supported by the Executive Leadership Team. (“Management”) comprising Director of Fundraising & Engagement, Director of Finance and Organisational Development, Director of Services Delivery & Innovation, Director of Advocacy and External Affairs, and Director of Research.

 The Board manages its work through a number of committees, consisting of Directors and external volunteers, each of which is chaired by a Director of the Board.

-Dr Sinead Brennan
+Professor Sinead Brennan

 Sinead is a Radiation Oncologist in St Luke’s hospital, Rathgar and in St James hospital, Dublin.